slamjeron/AutoGrinder/README.md

 To build Auto Grind I used pynput to get user input, pyautogui to simulate user input, Pickle to save my programs information.

 ## Tests
-this will start the program
+This will start the program
 def main():
     con = GuiCon()
     con.start()